dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/DreamFactory-Overview.md

 ![](http://www.dreamfactory.com/sites/default/files/marchitecture-2.png)

-### Automatically Generated REST APIs for Any Backend Data Source
+### Automatically Generated REST APIs for Any Data Source

 DreamFactory automatically generates a comprehensive REST API for SQL databases, NoSQL document stores, file storage, email, and push notifications.
 You can also use DreamFactory to securely call any RESTful web service, including custom-built REST APIs.
 DreamFactory securely stores the credentials of backend data sources and exposes these data sources as a standard REST interface.
 The REST API includes live API documentation and client SDKs for iOS, Android, Titanium, Javascript, and AngularJS.